I am here because:

 Questions to ask the nursing home:

-• How many times this year has the ISDOH conducted a survey in this nursing home (complaint, routine and follow up surveys)?
+• How many times this year has the ISDOH surveyed this nursing home (complaint, routine, and follow-up surveys)?

 • Has this nursing home ever been prohibited by the ISDOH from teaching the certified nursing assistant course?